1. What Is A Dovetail Joint?

+A dovetail joint is a joinery technique used in woodworking, traditionally used to join wooden furniture.
 Dovetail joints are known for their inherent strength and resistance to being pulled apart (tensile strength).
 A dovetail joint has a series of pins and tails in a trapezoidal shape and once glued a dovetail joint has no need for mechanical fasteners.

-All Probox Classic Bespoke and Classic Swift drawer boxes use dovetail joints.
-Dovetails are considered a signature of craftsmanship and are an attractive feature of all Probox Bespoke and Classic range drawers.
+Dovetail joints as a technique predate written history and have been found inside the tombs of ancient Egyptian mummies.
+All our bespoke dovetail drawer boxes and premade drawer boxes use dovetail joints.
+Dovetails are considered a signature of craftsmanship and are an attractive feature of all Probox Bespoke and Classic range drawer boxes.

 Dovetail joints are very strong by design and they also offer an attractive finish that is a true sign of craftsmanship.
 Professionally cut and glued dovetail joints are virtually impossible to separate.

-As part of the set up the dovetailing machine is programmed with the exact drawer box height and style of dovetail required, then it quickly and efficiently cuts dovetails before the craftsman hand glues and finishes the drawer.
+As part of the set-up, the dovetailing machine is programmed with the exact drawer box height and style of dovetail required, and then it quickly and efficiently cuts dovetails before the craftsman hand glues and finishes the drawer.

 There are lots of types of dovetail joints, but the most popular at Probox are;

-Standard cut pins and tails offer more strength in the drawer, traditional are not quite so strong but are often specified because of their traditional finish.
+Standard dovetail joints have evenly spaced cut pins and tails, traditional dovetails have wide-cut pins and smaller tails.
+Standard cut pins and tails offer more strength in the drawer, traditional is not quite so strong but are often specified because of their traditional finish.

-A through dovetail joint is where the end grain of both boards is visible where the joint is assembled, creating a stunning dovetail effect from all sides of the box.
+A through dovetail joint uses is where the end grain of both boards is visible where the joint is assembled, creating a stunning dovetail effect from all sides of the box.
 This very strong joint is also sometimes known as a lapped, English, or plain dovetail.

 The size of the dovetail itself is worked out by our precision cutting machine and this would be dependent on the height of the box.
-Half blind dovetail joints are by far the most popular as they are more cost effective to make than through dovetail joints.
+Half-blind dovetail joints are by far the most popular as they are more cost-effective to make than through dovetail joints.